rich-context-competition/rich-context-book-2019/combined_chapters/combined_book_no_backslashes.md

 embedding vector $x_{i}$ from a word embedding matrix
 $M^{tkn}\in\mathbb{R}^{d|V|}$, where the $d$ is the dimension of the embedding vector and the $V$ is the Vocabulary of the tokens.
-In this paper, the matrix $M^{tkn}$ is initialized by a pre-trained embedding, but will be updated by learning from our corpus.
+In this paper, the matrix $M^{tkn}$ is initialized by pre-trained GloVe vectors [@pennington2014glove], but will be updated by learning from our corpus.

 LSTM
 ----